42 years in private practice.

 - Chaplaincy Institute of Art and Interfaith Ministries 2006 / Ordained Interfaith Minister 2010

-My theoretical approach is holistic and integrates my background in contemporary psychoanalysis, relational psychotherapy, and Jungian psychology.
+My theoretical approach is holistic and integrates my background in contemporary psychoanalysis, and relational psychotherapy.
 In this process I incorporate guided imagery, dreamwork and mindfulness oriented cognitive behavioral therapy.

 As a composer, painter and former actor, I have a special interest in treating artists of all kinds.
 As an interfaith minister I also have an expertise in spiritual issues.